Bonnie Rychlak

 Bonnie Rychlak (born 1951) is an American artist, curator, and writer.
 She is known for her wax sculptures representing functional urban forms and actions of evacuation and for her practice of carving, casting wax, and melting it into fabric.
 Influenced by the work of Eva Hesse and the encaustic paintings of Brice Marden and Jasper Johns, she employs wax as a medium for sculpture in its own right rather than simply as a transition to being cast in bronze.
 Her work has been featured in various solo and group exhibitions and is included in collections in the United States, Europe and Asia.

 Rychlak is also recognized as an authority on the sculptor Isamu Noguchi, having curated numerous international exhibitions and authored the accompanying catalogs.
 Her many publications on his art are cited in related scholarship.

-Early life and education
+Education and early career

 Rychlak was born in Venice, California.
 After attending Venice High School, she studied at Santa Monica College and the University of California at Los Angeles, graduating with a Bachelor of Arts.
 Rychlak received a Master of Fine Arts in sculpture in 1976 at the University of Massachusetts, Amherst.
 She married the artist Brian Gaman in 1973; together they built a notable modernist art retreat in Springs, Long Island not far from the Pollock-Krasner House and Study Center.